chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 * Copy the link for the correct version from [Prometheus exporter OpenSeach Plugin repo](https://github.com/aiven/prometheus-exporter-plugin-for-opensearch/tags).

-* Eecute the following steps on each opensearch node.
+* Execute the following steps on each opensearch node.

 * Replace the link in the following command and install the plugin